Nina Teicholz

-Nina Teicholz (born May 7, 1965) is a journalist who advocates easing restrictions on naturally-occurring fats, including so-called "saturated" (i.e., stable) fats, in the American diet.

-She was known for her work on fighting obesity, as well as for criticizing government reports and found herself in conflict with government agencies.
-She was also criticized for being an ally of the meat (beef) and dairy industry.
-She receives a salary of $156,000 for her role as President of The Nutrition Coalition while the Treasurer makes $0.

-She is the author of the New York Times bestseller The Big Fat Surprise, the product of research into hundreds of published scientific studies on nutrition and human health.
+Nina Teicholz (born May 7, 1965) is an American journalist who advocates for the consumption of saturated fat, dairy products and meat.
+Her works include the 2014 book The Big Fat Surprise.
+She is the head of the Nutrition Coalition, a dietary advocacy group.
+Teicholz's work has been supported and financed by John D. Arnold and his Arnold Ventures group.
+Teicholz's views and assertions regarding the consumption of saturated fat and meat contradict mainstream medical advice and are controversial.

 Education and early life

 Teicholz grew up in Berkeley, California.

 She earned a degree in American Studies at Stanford University, and completed her master's in Latin American Studies at Oxford University.
+In 2024, she received a Ph.D. in nutrition focused on evidence-based nutrition policy from the University of Reading.

 Career

 Teicholz worked as a reporter for National Public Radio and became a freelancer, contributing to publications including The New York Times, The Washington Post, Gourmet, The New Yorker, The Economist, Salon, and Men's Health.